-- The retention of the Section 179D energy-efficient commercial buildings tax deduction and modifications that would allow allocation of the deduction to the designer by building owners in the nonprofit sector. - The continued extension of the Production Tax Credits and other incentives to support the development of wind, solar, and other clean energy sources. - Create tax incentives for rebuilding to resilient standards after natural disasters. - Public and private insurance programs, as well as initiatives and funding to enhance the resilience of critical infrastructure against extreme weather events. - Risk-based adaption and resilience strategies and policies to prioritize vulnerable critical infrastructure across jurisdictional boundaries to address geographic climate risks, such as flooding in riverine and coastal waters.
+- · Retention of the Section 179D energy-efficient commercial buildings tax deduction. - The continued extension of production tax credits and other incentives to support the development of wind, solar, and other clean energy sources. - Create tax incentives for rebuilding to resilient standards after natural disasters. - Public and private insurance programs, as well as initiatives and funding to enhance the resilience of critical infrastructure against extreme weather events. - Risk-based adaption and resilience strategies and policies to prioritize vulnerable critical infrastructure across jurisdictional boundaries to address geographic climate risks, such as flooding in riverine and coastal waters.

-INNOVATION & COMPETITIVENESS
+INNOVATION AND COMPETITIVENESS

 ACEC members are designing the future, and innovation is at the heart of the services America's engineering industry provides to their clients.
-ACEC supports a 21st-century innovation agenda that enables the industry to serve a growing economy, compete in the global marketplace and raise the bar of what is possible.
+Looking ahead to the tax policy debate that Congress will undertake in 2025, ACEC supports a 21st-century innovation agenda that enables the industry to serve a growing economy, compete in the global marketplace and raise the bar of what is possible.